samvdst/sambrs/README.md

 # Sambrs

-A tiny wrapper around `WNetAddConnection2A` and `WNetCancelConnection2A`.
-The goal is to offer an ergonomic interface to connect to an SMB network share on Windows.
+A tiny ergonomic wrapper around `WNetAddConnection2A` and `WNetCancelConnection2A`.
+The goal is to offer an easy to use interface to connect to SMB network shares on Windows.

 Sam -> SMB -> Rust -> Samba is taken!? -> sambrs